Raghib syndrome

 The coronary sinus is a vein continuing off of the great cardiac vein.
 It collects blood from the ventricular veins of the heart muscle during ventricle contraction and moves this blood into the right atrium.
 Essentially, this coronary sinus takes de-oxygenated blood from veins in the heart muscle (epicardial ventricular veins) and delivers it to the right side of the heart so it can be transported to the lungs and oxygenated again.
 It is extremely rare for an individual to be lacking this component of the heart.

 Lastly, a common aspect of Raghib syndrome is an atrial septal defect.
 This is when there is a hole in the septum dividing the right and left atriums of the heart.
 The size of this hole may vary significantly from individual to individual Some may not even notice the symptoms of this defect until they are well into adulthood, if at all.
-The main concern with an atrial septal defect, is it can cause the right side of the heart to become overworked.
+The main concern with an atrial septal defect is that it can cause the right side of the heart to become overworked.
 This is because the amount of blood being pumped to the lungs increases significantly as blood from the left atrium leaks back into the right atrium.
 Thus leading to damaged blood vessels, increased blood pressure, and can even increase the right side of the heart.